Adia’s official launch: talking all about women’s health

-The panel were also joined by Angela Chadwick, Author of XX – a dystopian novel based on a world where women can reproduce without men “so-called ovum to ovum technology.”
+The panel was also joined by Angela Chadwick, Author of XX – a dystopian novel based on a world where women can reproduce without men “so-called ovum to ovum technology.”
 Angela brought a cultural perspective and discussed the societal pressure put on women at every juncture of motherhood.
-“I’ve been looking at the cultural and political side of motherhood… women are so often infantilised throughout the process of pregnancy and birth, Adia is great because I’ve not come across this kind of empowering, holistic approach to female health before.”

 As the floor opened for questions, the diversity in the room became evident, making it clear that reproductive health is not only something that concerns women thinking about children, but is a much wider societal issue or, as the panel put it, ‘female health is human health’.

 Men and women from across technology, healthcare and beyond posed questions on a far-reaching range of topics from NHS funding to flexible working, menopause to childcare.
 The varied and impassioned response from the audience supports Adia’s belief that collaboration is an essential ingredient for change.

 “It was brilliant to see female leaders coming together from all different sectors to talk about what needs to change in women’s health.
 By collaborating, having open conversations, and challenging the status quo we can create real change.
 I’m so proud to be part of a movement that is pushing for better services for women.”

 As the evening due to a close, conversations about female health continued to flow on into the night and the buzz about the platform’s launch was palpable.
 New connections were made, new ideas were created and Adia’s place as one London’s most exciting femtech companies was secured.